 He is regarded as one of America’s most significant 19th-century poets (Along with Emily Dickinson) who influenced many upcoming poets, like C.K.
 Williams, Simon Ortiz, Ezra Pound, and many others.

-His most famous poem, Leaves of Grass (1855, 1891-2), is a beautiful work of art.
-In it, Whitman shared unconventional wisdom on nature, democracy, the equality of all people, friendship, love, beauty, and reassurance even in death.
+His most famous poem, Leaves of Grass (1855, 1891–2), is a beautiful work of art, packed with unconventional wisdom on nature, democracy, the equality of all people, friendship, love, beauty, and reassurance even in death.
+His most famous poem, Leaves of Grass (1855, 1891–2), is a beautiful work of art, packed with unconventional wisdom on nature, democracy, the equality of all people, friendship, love, beauty, and reassurance even in death.

 As for me, I know of nothing else but miracles,